-Mystic Seaport is pleased to welcome back Model Yacht Racing to our grounds.
-The J Class and the East Coast 12 Meter class will again take to the water off the North Dock beginning on Friday, August 8, for what promises to be an exciting event hosted by the Mystic River Radio Sailors (AMYA CLUB #39) and in association with the American Model Yachting Association.
+Mystic Seaport is pleased to welcome back Model Yacht Racing.
+The J Class and the East Coast 12 Meter class will once again take to the water off the North Dock for what promises to be an exciting event hosted by the Mystic River Radio Sailors (AMYA CLUB #39) and in association with the American Model Yachting Association.

 More about the J Class: The J Class models are 1/16 scale hulls of the J class yachts that raced for the America’s Cup from 1930 through 1937.
 The models are the largest recognized class in the AMYA with the hulls ranging from 7ft to 8 1/2ft in length and weighing between 65 and 90 pounds which makes for some pretty exciting racing.
 The models carry from about 3,500 to 4,500 square inches of sail on masts ranging from 8 to 10 feet in height.
 The differences in sizes of the models comes from the fact that the full-size boats were built to a formula and different measurements could be used within the formula to get the same answer.
 The full-sized boats varied from about 120 to 135 feet in length and had a water line length of between 65 and 87 feet and they carried a crew of about 35.

 Mystic Seaport will once again be the host for the EC12 Meter Class Region 1 Championships.
 Last year the fleet swelled to 19 boats and as many are expected this year.